 In re-creating the ship, members of The Sutton Hoo Ship’s Company are determined to complete it as authentically as possible so that, as well as having a beautifully created artefact, we will maximise our ability to carry out and learn from the experimental archaeology.

 In order to complete the build in a reasonable length of time, in a modern setting and taking account of health and safety issues, there will be some occasions where we may depart from the original materials and methods.
 For example, we are building the ship inside our modern Longshed – so work can continue throughout the year.
 We are building on a smooth concrete floor rather than earth.
-Even if we use simple chalk and string to produce straight lines this is a technology beyond the experience of the original Anglo-Saxon builders.
+The original early English builders and craftsmen certainly used standard measuring sticks and cord circles and templates for curves – as can be seen in their artefacts and buildings.
+But we who lack the experience of long practice will check what we do with modern surveying instruments, scanners and photogrammetry.

 If and when we do deviate from tradition we will take careful note of what we have done differently, how we have done it differently and why we have done it differently and the result of doing it differently and publish the outcomes, with full reasoning.
-These explanations will be publically available to any one following our progress.
+These explanations will be publicly available to anyone following our progress.